castorm/kafka-connect-http/README.md

 ## Contributing

-Contributions are accepted via pull requests, pending definition of code of conduct.
+Contributions are welcome via pull requests, pending definition of code of conduct.

 ## Versioning